 DOIs or URLs can often be found in a variety of places including:

-If you wish to link to an article via the database, click on the icons below for assistance with finding this information in some of the Library's most commonly-used databases.
+DOIs or URLs can also be found in the database where the article may have been discovered.
+If you wish to link to an article via the database, click on the pdf links below for assistance with finding this information in some of the University Library's most commonly-used databases.
+Or, click on the Video Guide links to watch an instructional video (requires Adobe Flash).

 Thank-you to Justina Datta & Susan Pethick for their work on the video tutorials.